• Product Introduction

 Static Site Export (SSG)

-If you do not need any dynamic features provided by Next.js, you can use it to generate fully static sites.
-Configure it as static export mode and attempt to modify next.config.js as follows:
+If you do not need any dynamic features provided by Next.js, you can use it to generate a fully static site.
+Configured as static export mode, modify next.config.js as in the following example:

 /** @type {import('next').NextConfig} */